 In the article, How Barak Obama Failed Americans, by William Darity (Dec.
 22, 2016, The Atlantic), the author makes the case that it took over 150 years of social and racial injustice to create today’s dramatic economic injustice gap.

-But Obama, as Darity points out, did not start programs or develop legislation that would have the teeth to even begin to correct the entrenched wealth gap problem that exists between black and white workers, including the larger gap that separates black females from white females.
+But Obama, as Darity points out, did not start programs or develop legislation that would have the teeth even to begin to correct the entrenched wealth gap problem that exists between black and white workers, including the more significant gap that separates black females from white females.

 Citing research from a separate article by Ta-Nehisi Coates, Darity points out that: